openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 an HTTP POST request to the Configuration Endpoint.
 On receiving a valid request the Event Transmitter responds with a "201 Created" response containing a [JSON][RFC7159] representation of the stream’s configuration in the body.
-The Receiver SHOULD check the response and confirm that the `iss` value matches the Issuer from which it received the Transmitter Configuration data.
+The Receiver MUST check the response and confirm that the `iss` value matches the Issuer from which it received the Transmitter Configuration data.

 If a stream already exists, and the Transmitter allows multiple streams with the